misterdim/yes-as-a-service/README.md

 An Express-based HTTP service that responds with a random positive affirmation, tailored by mood.
 Great for bots, apps, or existential reassurance.

+This was vibe-coded, so I don't care what you do with it.

 ## 🎯 Features

 - `GET /yes` returns a random “yes” reason.